Eloy Jiménez Preview, Player Props: White Sox vs. Athletics

 Eloy Jiménez At The Plate

+- He has hit a home run in 16.9% of his games this season, and 4.1% of his plate appearances.

-- Jimenez has driven in a run in 35 games this season (39.8%), including 13 games with more than one RBI (14.8%).
-He has also driven in three or more of his team's runs in two contests.
+- In 36 games this year (40.4%), Jimenez has picked up an RBI, and in 13 of those games (14.6%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.